Luxor Temple, Egypt

 it was considered a sacred place in ancient Egypt.
 Distinctly from the Karnak Temple nearby, which was mainly devoted to god worship, Luxor Temple was more closely associated with the idea of divine kingship.
 At the Opet Festival, the pharaoh was transformed into a divine figure and was reviving the idea of the intermediary fidelity of the pharaoh to the gods.

-The temple is also a symbol of the annual flooding of the Nile River, which was necessary for the fertility of the fields.
-The festival was accompanied by an annual flood of the Nile.
+Along with the annual flood, the temple has also shown that this is the period when the Nile River overflows its banks due to the annual flooding of the Nile.
+In order to communicate traditions and beliefs, mythology was regularly reenacted.
 This helped to create a link between natural and supernatural forces in Egyptian culture.
 This annual ritual that was performed was the pharaoh’s way of showing that the pharaoh was the one who was responsible for the Maat and the rebirth of Egypt which was the Nile’s rise every year.

 How to Visit Luxor Temple